 4. Make your own décor.

 Don't get us wrong — we love holiday cheer and the décor that comes with holiday spirit.
 But oftentimes, plastic decorations are discarded into the trash.
-So, Olsen suggests making your own decorations.
+So, Olson suggests making your own decorations.
 You'll simultaneously do the environment — and your wallet — a tremendous favor by choosing to do so.

-"Single-use plastic decorations go right in the trash," Olsen tells us.
+"Single-use plastic decorations go right in the trash," Olson tells us.
 "It’s easy to make your own holiday decorations — paper chains, clementine wreaths, pine cones, and paper snowflakes will add festive cheer without heading for the landfill."

 5. Reconsider a classic holiday tree this season.

-While real Christmas trees are proven to be more sustainable than fake ones, Olsen suggests replacing the classic evergreen with something you'll be able to plant this time around.
+While real Christmas trees are proven to be more sustainable than fake ones, Olson suggests replacing the classic evergreen with something you'll be able to plant this time around.
 Because you won't be entertaining many — or any — guests this year, she suggests buying something that you'll use past the holidays, to bring joy in a slightly more sustainable manner this year.

 "Since you don’t have a big gathering to prepare for or travel, it might be a good season to re-think your tree.
 30 million Christmas trees are cut down each holiday season in the U.S. Consider getting a potted tree that you can plant when Christmas is over," she explains.